 - Insurance claim processing

-Additionally, in-the-field practical experience working in hospital or in a doctor’s office setting is advantageous.
+Additionally, in-the-field practical experience working in a hospital or in a doctor’s office setting is advantageous.

 Fully Accredited Programs